 There are around 11 million children in daycare programs around the country.
 The Montana Department of Public Health and Human Services reports that from July 1, 2016 through June 30, 2017, there were 59 children injured in daycare facilities in Montana.
-If a daycare accident injures your child, Kovacich Snipes, P.C. is here to help.
-The Great Falls daycare negligence attorneys of Kovacich Snipes, P.C are here to help parents in Great Falls, Montana, after daycare accidents injure their children.
+If a daycare accident injures your child, Kovacich Snipes Johnson, P.C. is here to help.
+The Great Falls daycare negligence attorneys of Kovacich Snipes Johnson, P.C are here to help parents in Great Falls, Montana, after daycare accidents injure their children.
 Our lawyers understand that your case is extremely important, and we have the experience to ensure you and your children receive the best care possible.

 Playground injuries are one of the most common types of daycare injuries.
 Poor maintenance, failing to design the playground with a cushioned surface, and hazardous objects on the playground all contribute to many injuries at day care centers each year.